Demography: Basic equation regarding development of a population

 These basic equations can also be applied to subpopulations.
 For example, the population size of ethnic groups or nationalities within a given society or country is subject to the same sources of change.
 When dealing with ethnic groups, however, "net migration" might have to be subdivided into physical migration and ethnic reidentification (assimilation).
 Individuals who change their ethnic self-labels or whose ethnic classification in government statistics changes over time may be thought of as migrating or moving from one population subcategory to another.

-More generally, while the basic demographic equation holds true by definition, in practice the recording and counting of events (births, deaths, immigration, emigration) and the enumeration of the total population size are subject to error.
-So allowance needs to be made for error in the underlying statistics when any accounting of population size or change is made.
+More generally, while the basic demographic equation holds by definition, in practice, the recording and counting of events (births, deaths, immigration, emigration) and the enumeration of the total population are subject to error.
+So allowance needs to be made for errors in the underlying statistics when accounting for population size or change.

 The figure in this section shows the latest (2004) UN (United Nations) WHO projections of world population out to the year 2150 (red = high, orange = medium, green = low).
-The UN "medium" projection shows world population reaching an approximate equilibrium at 9 billion by 2075.
+The UN "medium" projection shows world population reaching an approximate equilibrium of 9 billion by 2075.
 Working independently, demographers at the International Institute for Applied Systems Analysis in Austria expect world population to peak at 9 billion by 2070.
 Throughout the 21st century, the average age of the population is likely to continue to rise.